Recently, I wrote about the many free gas rewards programs you could take advantage of to save even more at the tank.

 In short, these programs worked much like your local grocery store chain or even pharmacy, wherein you sign up for a special card and swipe it anytime you’re at the pump.
 In return, you can accrue points, in which you can sooner or later redeem for gas.

-If you were to combine these reward programs and the apps I’m about to mention to help you find free gas, then there’s no reason you won’t find the cheapest gas in town.
+If you were to combine these reward programs and the apps to find cheap gas I’m about to mention, then there’s no reason you won’t find the cheapest gas in town.

 In today’s post, I wanted to talk about the many cheap gas apps that take your location and let you know which gas stations are offering the best prices.
 Combine these low prices with the gas rewards program and you’re good to go!